 A Deed of Release is a formal document entered into between two parties when settling a dispute or to prevent one from occurring.
 It is a legal document that releases parties from their previous obligations and it is commonly used for settling transfer of title for property and when an employee leaves a company.
 A Deed of Release entitles an employer to release you from obligations in exchange for ex-gratia payments (i.e. lump sum payment) to the employee.
 It is used by employers to bar employees from bringing employment-related claims against them, an unfair dismissal claim or any other relevant claims.

-In contrast, a letter of termination is used to terminate an employee’s employment when their performance or conduct has been unsatisfactory or the are being made redundant.
-The information that is included in a termination letter is identifying the reasons for their termination, specify the length of the notice period and advise the employee when their last day of work will be.
+In contrast, a letter of termination is used to terminate an employee’s employment when their performance or conduct has been unsatisfactory or they are being made redundant.
+The information that is included in a termination letter identifies the reasons for their termination, specifies the length of the notice period and advises the employee when their last day of work will be.
 Employees that have received termination letters are not barred from filing claims about unfair dismissals from their workplace.
 This means that employers remain vulnerable to the possibility of legal action and further compensation when only a letter of termination is used.

 As an employer, will a Deed of Release protect me from an unfair dismissal claim?